canada-ca/Open_First_Whitepaper/9_Open_Resource_Exchange.md

 Given that we are searching for defaults and standards most business critical applications should use commonly known standards which have withstood the test of time - RDB SQL databases.
 Applying this rule, we can eliminate Elasticsearch, Redis, and MongoDB.

-The last remaining database remaining, then, becomes PostgreSQL which also has optional enterprise support in the form of EnterpriseDB.
+The last remaining database, then, becomes PostgreSQL which also has optional enterprise support in the form of EnterpriseDB.

 ## Web Server